jollopre/harmoniser/README.md

 MyPublisher.publish({ salute: "Hello World!" }.to_json, routing_key: "my_resource.foo.bar")
 ```

 The code above assumes that the exchange is already defined.
-We'd like to emphasize that defining RabbitMQ topology (exchanges, queues and binding) should be performed outside of the class whose role is purely focused on publishing.
-See more details about how to define the topology [here](examples/multicast.rb#L11-L19).
+We would like to emphasize that defining RabbitMQ topology (exchanges, queues and bindings) should be performed outside of the class whose role is purely focused on publishing.
+For more details on how to define the topology, refer to [this example](examples/multicast.rb#L11-L19).

 ### RabbitMQ

 RabbitMQ is the message broker used to publish/consume messages through Harmoniser.
-It can be configured through `Harmoniser.configure` as follows:
+It can be configured using `Harmoniser.configure` as follows:

 ```ruby
 require "harmoniser"